sariahmghames/NeuroSyM-prediction/NeuroSyM-darnn/scripts/README.md

 run_test = True/False
 run_train = True/False

-in addition to the hyperparams in the configuraion files in the direcory conf/
+in addition to the hyperparams in the configuraion files in the directory conf/